-- Property 3-11 years

-- Technical equipment 5-25 years
+- Property and technical equipment 5-25 years

 - Equipment and tools 5 years

 - Other tangible assets 3-5 years

 The assets' residual values and useful lives are reviewed and adjusted, if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.